 Periodic payments will happen automatically in any case involving damages of more than $100,000 but only if the plaintiff does not object.
 If the plaintiff objects, other payment options will be considered.

 The Importance of Complying With the Medical Malpractice Statute of Limitations

 Timing is of the essence if you are considering taking legal action in the form of a medical malpractice lawsuit.
 Your attorney must first file your initial complaint in civil court and then sign and file a “certificate of merit.”

 To be on the safe side and ensure your lawsuit is filed in a timely manner, talk to an attorney if you have any reason to believe you have been harmed due to medical malpractice.
 If you fail to do so and the medical malpractice statute of limitations runs out, the defendant will move to have your lawsuit dismissed — and the court will likely grant that request.

 Please do not risk that happening to you.
-Get in touch with KBG Injury Law as soon as you can by calling 717-848-3838 or contacting us online.
+At KBG Injury Law, we have experienced attorneys who can help you with your medical malpractice lawsuit.
+Get in touch with KBG Injury Law as soon as you can by calling 717-848-3838 or contact us online.